Matryoshka Policy Gradient for Entropy-Regularized RL: Convergence and Global Optimality: Numerical experiments

-\subsection{Frozen lake}
+\textbf{Setup:} \begin{itemize} \item Preference function $h(a,s)$ is expressed by a fully connected neural network with $3$ hidden layers, each with width $100$ and ReLU activation function.
+The output layer has a softmax activation; \item Parameters are initialised with He initialisation; \item Initial learning rate $\eta_0$ and initial temperature $\tau_0$ are hyper-parameters; \item Final learning rate $\eta_T$ and final temperature $\tau_T$ are fixed and problem dependent; \item Number of episodes is task dependent; \item Both the learning rate and temperature decay during training, using the following decay rates $d_\eta = \left(\frac{\eta_T}{\eta_0}\right)^{1/episodes}$ and $d_\tau = \left(\frac{\tau_T}{\tau_0}\right)^{1/episodes}$, respectively; \item Gradient update estimated using one trajectory as in \eqref{eq: update cascade learning}. \end{itemize}

-The FrozenLake benchmark \cite{opengym} is a $k\times k$ grid composed of cells, holes and one treasure.
-It features a discrete action space, namely, the agent can move in four directions (up, down, left, right).
-The episode terminates when the agent reaches the treasure.
-We consider a $k=4, 8$ for the numerical experiments.
-It is well-known that reshaping the reward function can change the performance of the algorithm.
-The original reward function does not discriminate between losing the game (falling into a hole), not moving and moving, so we use a reshaped reward function: losing the game ($-1$), moving against a wall ($-0.05$), moving ($+0.05$) and reaching the treasure ($+10.0$).
+\paragraph{Frozen lake:}

-For $k=4$, the optimal number of steps is $6$.
-We define a terminal $\tau_T = 0.03$ and terminal learning rate $\eta_T = 3\times 10^{-6}$, vary the initial learning rates $\eta$, temperatures $\tau$ and horizon to see the impact of these on the success of the agents.
-We train sets of $10$ agents on $1000$ episodes.
-Then, the trained agents play $100$ games.
-A summary of the results for horizons $n=10,15$ is given in table \ref{table:frozenlake-performance-parameters}, showing that the policies obtained are optimal or very close to optimal.
-The column \textit{Failed to train} denotes the policies that failed to converge (out of 10).
+Aside from the details specified above, further details of the set-up for Frozen lake are: \begin{itemize} \item Reward: it is well-known that reshaping the reward function can change the performance of the algorithm.
+The original reward function does not discriminate between falling into a hole, not moving and moving, so we used a reshaped reward function: falling ($-1$), moving against a wall ($-0.1$), moving successfully ($+0.01$) and reaching the treasure ($+10.0$); \item Final learning rate $\eta_T = 1\times 10^{-6}$; \item Final temperature $\tau_T=0.01$ (when applicable); \item Number of episodes: 1000. \end{itemize}

-Considering a larger map, for $k=8$, the optimal path contains $14$ steps.
-We vary the terminal temperature $\tau_T$, with the intuition that the stochasticity of the policy can deteriorate the performance of the agent over longer horizons.
-We also consider a longer horizon of $h = 100$.
-Furthermore, we further modify the reward function on the states: moving against a wall ($-0.1$) and moving ($0.01$).
-We train sets of 5 agents on $2000$ episodes.
-A summary is given in table \ref{table:frozenlake-8x8-performance-parameters}, showing that near optimal policies obtained are attainable with our algorithm.
-However, the convergence and training stability of our method depends heavily on training hyperparameters, such as the terminal temperature $\tau_T$, initial temperature $\tau_0$ and learning rates $ \learningrate_0, \learningrate_T$.
+We train sets of $3$ agents to explore the hyper-parameter space as denoted in \ref{table:frozenlake-hypers}.
+In table \ref{table:frozen-lake-stage-1}, we show the hyper-parameter exploration for the different considered algorithms.